 7. ARE YOU AWARE OF POSSIBLE COMPLICATIONS ASSOCIATED WITH THE ABORTION PROCEDURE?
 HAVE YOU BEEN INFORMED OF POSSIBLE EMOTIONAL SIDE-EFFECTS AFTER AN ABORTION?

-Lowcountry Pregnancy Center provides medical consultations free of charge with one of our nurses during your ultrasound exam.
+Dazz Orangeburg in Orangeburg, South Carolina provides medical consultations free of charge with one of our nurses during your ultrasound exam.
 Take the time you need to share your health history and ask any questions you may have about complications, side-effects and even discuss how you may feel after your abortion.
 We care about you as a whole – your physical, mental and emotional health.

 8. DO YOU KNOW WHAT OPTIONS ARE AVAILABLE TO YOU IF THE ABORTION FAILS?